limako/rpi-arduino/_episodes/03-first_sketch.md

 - "Explore the structure of a 'sketch' or Arduino program."
 - "Configure the settings necessary to program an Arduino."
 keypoints:
-- "Arduino programs are called 'sketches' with a program file inside a directory.""
+- "Arduino programs are called 'sketches' with a program file inside a directory."
 - "Arduino programs have two functions: a 'setup' function that is run once, and a 'loop' function that runs forever."
 ---